Please note this site may not display properly in the AOL browser

 It’s a breathing problem where people snore really loudly, and then there are long silences, where the snorer actually stops breathing.
 These episodes affect the quality of your sleep, and you wake feeling exhausted.

-It can be extremely dangerous, because snoring combined with apnea can increase your risk of stroke, high blood pressure and give you an enlarged heart.
+It can be extremely dangerous, because snoring combined with apnoea can increase your risk of stroke, high blood pressure and give you an enlarged heart.

 Women often experience weight gain during the menopause.
 Sometimes known as Buddha belly, the fat squashes your internal organs and puts pressure on the diaphragm making it harder to breathe.